JackCodeWork/CoffeeMachine/README.md

 # CoffeeMachine
-A simple coffee machine program written in python
+A simple coffee machine program written in python, utiltzing functions, loops and conditions.